Certificate of Sponsorship (COS)

 3. Enter worker and employment details

-Required Information for CoS Application
+CoS Application Information

 Employment Information

-• Job title and detailed job description
+• Job title and job description

 • Gross annual salary excluding allowances